lunduniversity/introprog/README.md

 * Download latest stable version of the on-line course material from the [course homepage at Lund University](https://cs.lth.se/pgk/download/)

-* Use a cached version or re-compile the latest snapshot version, possibly in an inconsistent state under update, of the most recent version of the course material via LaTeX.Online (if your click triggers a re-compile it may take a while before the pdf is ready; if the server is not responding then try again later):
+* Use a cached version or re-compile the latest snapshot version, possibly in an inconsistent state under update, of the most recent version of the course material via LaTeX.Online (if your click triggers a re-compile it may take very long before the pdf is ready; if the server gives timeout then try again later):

   - [compendium1.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium1.tex&command=pdflatex)  with lectures and assignments for the first half of the course, formatted for print.